 It is also essential to know if the short-and long-term objectives have been met and thus analyze the steps to take in the future.
 But before seeing what professional social media reports consist of, it is necessary to explain the aspects to consider before getting down to work.

-In this article, we will list some of the aspects that you should take into account when making a report of actions in social networks, such as knowing the importance of them, knowing what aspects we must measure to separate the wheat from the chaff, as well as some ideas to help you create your own custom social media reports.
+The following article will talk about some of the aspects you should consider when you are making a report on social media actions, including knowing what aspects to measure in order to separate the wheat from the chaff, as well as some tips to help you construct your own custom social media reports.

 Types of social media reports